 Chapter 6.
 Certification Tests

 Certification tests must be run on the OpenStack deployment-under-test based on the type of OpenStack application undergoing certification.
-For more information on certification targets, refer Red Hat OpenStack Certification Policy Guide.
+For more information on certification targets, see Red Hat OpenStack Certification Policy Guide.

 6.1.
 Running Certification Tests for Products Implementing OpenStack APIs